sketchbuch/vscode-file-theme-processor/README.md

 ## Themes

 Not all themes provide the same icons.
-There are icons for specific folders, generic icons like a file, and icons for specific things like languages, file names, file extensionsm, etc.
+There are icons for specific folders, generic icons like a file, and icons for specific things like languages, file names, file extensions, etc.

 There are also duplicates of all these categories for light and high contrast versions of icons.